“I am a fighter and I ain’t goin’ stop

 – Christina Aguilera

 Bullying is so not cool, and can kill.
 Yet a recent U-report poll revealed that 3 in 10 young people in Malaysia say they have been a victim of cyberbullying, with 43% of them experiencing it through online games and private messaging apps including Facebook, Instagram, Whatsapp, YouTube and Twitter.

 To help you keep safe and sane online, here are 10 tips to prevent yourself and/or your friends from becoming a victim of cyberbullying.

 Never share your passwords with anyone – even with your BFF or your boyfriend / girlfriend, no matter how kam cheng or in love you are now.
 And don’t cincai with your password safety.
 Remember to always password-protect your phone so no one can use it to impersonate you.

 2Use privacy settings.

 Think about who sees what you post online.
 BFF?
 Friends?
 Friends of friends?
 Strangers?
-Privacy settings let you control who sees what.
+Privacy settings let you control who sees what, and can prevent cyberbullying.
 Make sure you turn it on and be in control.